privacytests/privacytests.org/www/README.md

 `npm install`

-To do live coding:

-First make sure nodemon and live-server are installed:
+To do live coding, first make sure nodemon and live-server are installed:

 `sudo npm install -g nodemon live-server`